Massage table

 Tables may be either stationary or portable, depending on the intended use.
 Additional padding or supports such as specific supports for pregnancy massage, may be used as accessories to the basic table.
 Common additions also included speciality heated pads and draping sheets.

 There are many uses for massage tables beyond basic massage therapy.
-They can also be used as an examination table by doctors and medical practitioners, and can be used by specialized practitioner like: reflexologists, physiotherapists, osteopaths, acupuncturists, reiki practitioners and even beauty therapists like facialists.
+They can also be used as an examination table by doctors and medical practitioners, and can be used by specialized practitioners like: reflexologists, physiotherapists, osteopaths, acupuncturists, reiki practitioners and even beauty therapists like facialists.

 When it comes to choosing the right massage table one should consider many factors like: what type of therapy will be performed and what are specific needs for proper therapy treatment.
 Uniform surface provides patient with comfort which is needed for general massages and therapy.
 Some massages like sport massage require special patient positions and for that more-sections therapy tables should be used.